 Risk management and capital preservation are a central objective of our alternative equity strategies.
 Portfolio Managers will allocate capital to different risk buckets (high, medium and low) based upon different market environments and in response to macroeconomic data.
 Each strategy uses this consistent top-down approach with a bottom-up stock selection in order to optimize returns.

-- Diversified long/short equity fund with typical net long exposure between 20% and 60%
+- Diversified long/short equity strategies with typical net long exposure between 20% and 60%

 - Strong focus on downside protection and risk management